visalibaskarankalpana/visalibaskarankalpana/README.md

 Currently pursuing an MSc in Data Science & Analytics at EPITA, I’m expanding my skills in machine learning, big data, and statistical modeling.

+🎯 **My goal:**
-🎯 **My goal:**My focus lies at the intersection of data engineering, backend development, and ML-building robust date pipelines, RESTful APIs, and intelligent solutions.
+My focus lies at the intersection of data engineering, backend development, and ML—building robust data pipelines, RESTful APIs, and intelligent solutions.

 ---

 ## 🧠 Core Areas